Goguryeo: Goguryeo–Silla War, Goguryeo-Tang War and the Silla–Tang alliance

 First campaign in the Goguryeo–Tang War.

 In the winter of 642, King Yeongnyu was apprehensive about Yŏn Kaesomun, one of the great nobles of Goguryeo, and plotted with other officials to kill him.
 However, Yŏn Kaesomun caught news of the plot and killed Yeongnyu and 100 officials, initiating a coup d'état.
 He proceeded to enthrone Yeongnyu's nephew, Go Jang, as King Bojang while wielding de facto control of Goguryeo himself as the Dae Magniji (a position equivalent to a modern era dual office of prime minister and generalissimo).
 At the outset of his rule, Yŏn Kaesomun took a brief conciliatory stance toward Tang China.
 For instance, he supported Taoism at the expense of Buddhism, and to this effect in 643, sent emissaries to the Tang court requesting Taoist sages, eight of whom were brought to Goguryeo.
 This gesture is considered by some historians as an effort to pacify Tang and buy time to prepare for the Tang invasion Yŏn thought inevitable given his ambitions to annex Silla.

 However, Yŏn Kaesomun took an increasingly provocative stance against Silla Korea and Tang China.
-Soon, Goguryeo formed an alliance with Baekje and invaded Silla, Daeya-song (modern Hapchon) and around 40 border fortresses were conquered by the Goguryeo-Baekje alliance.
-Since the early 7th century, Silla had been forced on the defensive by both Baekje and Goguryeo, which had not yet formally allied but had both desired to erode Sillan power in the Han Valley.
+Soon, Goguryeo formed an alliance with Paekche and invaded Silla, Daeya-song (modern Hapchon) and around 40 border fortresses were conquered by the Goguryeo-Paekche alliance.
+Since the early 7th century, Silla had been forced on the defensive by both Paekche and Goguryeo, which had not yet formally allied but had both desired to erode Sillan power in the Han Valley.
 During the reign of King Jinpyeong of Silla, numerous fortresses were lost to both Goguryeo and the continuous attacks took a toll on Silla and its people.
 During Jinpyeong's reign, Silla made repeated requests beseeching Sui China to attack Goguryeo.
-Although these invasions were ultimately unsuccessful, in 643, once again under pressure from the Goguryeo–Baekje alliance, Jinpyeong's successor, Queen Seondeok of Silla, requested military aid from Tang.
+Although these invasions were ultimately unsuccessful, in 643, once again under pressure from the Goguryeo–Paekche alliance, Jinpyeong's successor, Queen Seondeok of Silla, requested military aid from Tang.
 Although Taizong had initially dismissed Silla's offers to pay tribute and its requests for an alliance on account of Seondeok being a woman, he later accepted the offer due to Goguryeo's growing belligerence and hostile policy towards both Silla and Tang.
 In 644, Tang began preparations for a major campaign against Goguryeo.